 Impairment of Long-Lived Assets-Long-lived assets, including property and equipment and finite-lived intangible assets, are reviewed for impairment whenever facts or circumstances either internally or externally may indicate that the carrying value of an asset may not be recoverable.
 If there is an indication of impairment, the Company tests for recoverability by comparing the estimated undiscounted future cash flows expected to result from the use of the asset to the carrying amount of the asset or asset group.
-If the asset or asset group is determined to be impaired, any excess of the carrying value of the asset or asset group over its estimated fair value is recognized as an impairment loss The Company recorded within research and development expense in the consolidated statements of operations and comprehensive loss impairment charges of \$0.2 million and \$2.1 million for the years ended December 31, 2023 and 2022, respectively.
-See Note 3, Balance Sheet Components for additional information.
+If the asset or asset group is determined to be impaired, any excess of the carrying value of the asset or asset group over its estimated fair value is recognized as an impairment loss.

 Leases - For long-term operating leases, the Company recognizes a right-of-use asset and a lease liability on the Company's consolidated balance sheets.
 The Company determines if an arrangement contains a lease and the classification of the lease at inception.
 An arrangement contains a lease if there is an identified asset and if the Company controls the use of the identified asset throughout the period of use.
-The lease liability is determined as the present value of future lease payments reduced by lease incentives, if any, using an estimated rate of interest that it would pay to borrow equivalent funds on a collateralized basis at the lease commencement date or modification date, as applicable.
+The lease liability is determined as the present value of future lease payments and lease incentives over the expected lease term.
+Lease incentives are included in the measurement of the consideration in the contract at lease commencement when the Company is reasonably certain to incur costs to construct lessee assets.
 In order to determine the incremental borrowing rate, the Company determines its credit rating, adjusts the credit rating for the nature of the collateral, and benchmarks the borrowing rate against observable yields on comparable securities with a similar term.
 The incremental borrowing rate, the ROU asset and the lease liability are reevaluated upon a lease modification.
 It bases the ROU asset on the lease liability adjusted for any prepaid or deferred rent.
 The Company elected to combine lease and non-lease components for all underlying assets groups.
 The Company determines the lease term at the commencement date by considering whether renewal options and termination options are reasonably assured of exercise.
 For short term leases, the Company does not recognize a right-of-use asset and lease liability and recognizes the lease expense over the term of the lease on a straight-line basis.